makusapta/test/README.md

 (17/02/2025): Past 2 says i was not able to commit anything new , I am in my home now , today as well plus I dont have my laptop with me
-(21/02/2025): Today i learned some maths, some topics related to polynomials and Theory of Equations and still trying to learn, (22/02/23): I haven't done much progress today , , which is really bad (24/02/2025): Today i tried to improving the model and added two more methods, using ai
+(21/02/2025): Today i learned some maths, some topics related to polynomials and Theory of Equations and still trying to learn, (22/02/23): I haven't done much progress today , , which is really bad (24/02/2025): Today i tried to improving the model and added two more methods,using ai